verhovsky/books-futures-explained/src/6_future_example.md

         let readylist = Arc::new(Mutex::new(vec![]));
         let rl_clone = readylist.clone();

-        // This `Vec` will hold handles to all threads we spawn so we can
+        // This `Vec` will hold handles to all the threads we spawn so we can
         // join them later on and finish our programm in a good manner let mut handles = vec![];